 to have completed the undergraduate core curriculum (CSC 252, 335, 345, and 352) and be enrolled in or completed one 400-level CSC course.

-You are not required to take the GREs as part of your admission to the AMP.
-However, the GREs are sometimes required for external fellowship or scholarship applications.
-If you think you might be interested in applying for outside sources of funding, it may be in your best interests to take them.
+You are not required to take the GRE as part of your admission to the AMP.
+However, the GRE is sometimes required for external fellowship or scholarship applications.
+If you think you might be interested in applying for outside sources of funding, it may be in your best interest to take them.

 The Department of Computer Science does not set aside any funding specific to students in the AMP.
 You will be expected to cover the costs of your undergraduate and graduate programs.